brainglobe/brainrender_paper/README.md

 The scripts in `scripts/figure_*.py` can be run to create each of the figures.
 In each of those scripts there's a function that takes care of creating each of the figure's panels.

 If you installed this repository with `pip install .`, you can run the `scripts/figure_*.py` script (from your terminal, with the anaconda environment where this repository was installed active)  with: `make_figure N` where N is a number in (1, 2, 3) specifying which figure should be made.

+To make videos, you can run `make_video N` in your terminal.